bhanson10/Prob-Search/README.md

 # Prob-Search
-The "Prob-Search" repository contains the codebase accompanying the paper "An Extensible Framework for Probabilistic Search of Stationary or Randomly-moving Targets Characterized by Generalized Gaussian Distributions (GGDs) or Experimentally-defined Regions of Interest (ROI)" submitted to Communications in Statistics -- Theory and Methods.
+The "Prob-Search" repository contains the codebase accompanying the paper "An Extensible Framework for Probabilistic Search of Stationary or Randomly-moving Targets Characterized by Generalized Gaussian Distributions (GGDs) or Experimentally-defined Regions of Interest (ROI)" accepted to Communications in Statistics - Theory and Methods.
 Below is an in-depth summary explaining the proper usage of all the software included in said repository.
 In all, the codebase provides the computational framework necessary
 to: <br> <br>